 13. Develop over 10 good habits to turn my life around

 And that’s why I call 2017 the best year ever in my life, so far, I hope.
 Apparently, I haven’t become financially independent, nor built a successful business, nor saved the world.
-But I’ve kept my own promises, started the career that I’m passionate about, headed a new direction, turned my life around, and redeemed myself in the process.
+But I’ve kept my own promises, started doing something that I’m passionate about, headed a new direction, turned my life around, and redeemed myself in the process.

 Some people hold an opinion that New Year Resolutions do not work.
 There is a lot of truth in it.
 One reason is an ironic fact that very often we go great length to keep promises made to someone else, but not to ourselves.
 We’re all incurable failures at keeping our own promises.